 One of the easiest ways to introduce uneven cooling in a home is to block the vent.
 The blockage could be caused by furniture, the setting on the vent itself, or even dust and debris clogging the ductwork.
-Have your vents and ductwork inspected to make certain that air can flow freely.
-Afterward simply set each vent to your preference to make certain only the rooms you want cooled are.
+Have your vents and ductwork inspected to make certain that air can flow freely?
+Afterward, simply set each vent to your preference to make certain only the rooms you want to be cooled are.
 There are even smart vents on the market for those looking to be able to control airflow from their phones.

 Control Your Environment

 After ductwork, one of the greatest challenges to making certain your entire home is cooled to your desired level is the impact sunlight and the world-famous Texan heat have on the windows, walls, and even the air that the sunlight heats up as it strikes your carpet.
 The best way to prevent this challenge from arising is to keep the windows closed and covered.

 Environmental factors are among the first things HVAC contractors check when dealing with uneven cooling.
 Make their lives easier, and save yourself some money, by looking around your home to spot sources where outside heat can come in.
 There are even many automated tools that can open and close blinds depending on differing circumstances.

 For mild cases of uneven cooling the solution may be as simple as turning your HVAC’s fan from “auto” to “on.”
 The constantly flowing air will force dirt to get stuck in the filter while making certain that the air throughout your home is the same.